Table of Contents

 4. Create a course

 As an expert, you can teach aspirants how you scaled success in your domain.
-If you have mastered the blogging basics, established some authority, and can ensure that your course delivers more value than it costs so that your ‘students’ spread the good word.
+If you have mastered the blogging basics, established some authority, and can ensure that your course delivers more value than it costs, your ‘students’ would spread the good word.

 5. Offer sponsored posts

-Now that you know the essential blog writing and monetizing basics from this beginner’s guide to blogging, let’s look at some resources for new bloggers.
+Now that you know the essential blog writing and monetizing basics from this beginner’s guide to blogging, let’s look at some resources to scale up.

-- Neil Patel’s SEO Unlocked: This is a good course to learn SEO for beginners.
-SEO is an important skill that helps you push your blog to the top of the search results, and this course will teach you exactly how to do that.
+- Neil Patel’s SEO Unlocked: This is an excellent course to learn SEO for beginners.
+SEO is a crucial blogger basic that helps you push your blog to the top of the search results, and this course will teach you exactly how to do that.

 - HubSpot Content Marketing Course: Content marketing goes beyond writing and publishing posts.
-This course will teach you how to market your blog like a product.
+This course will teach you how to successfully market your blog like a product.
 Monetizing your blog is another crucial blogging basic tip to learn.

 - Google Digital Unlocked: Covering most of the pillars of digital marketing, this is a holistic course that lays a solid foundation for your blogging journey.